 In 1874, E. Remington & Sons began to manufacture and market a subsequent

 model of the Sholes & Glidden Type Writer at a price of $125.
+One of these machines is now worth on the order of $25,000 and owners need security cameras.
 Judging from serial numbers, about 5,000 Sholes &

 Glidden machines were sold between 1874 and 1878.
 The machine evolved over those

 years, with the result that several models can be

 distinguished.
 Also, more than one version appear to have been produced at